-Other than physical education courses, English 101, English 181, and Math 100C, a course may be dropped with no academic penalty during the first five weeks of classes with approval of the student's academic adviser.
-Drops by merit scholars require approval of the dean.
-After the end of the drop/add period, such drops result in the grade of W for the course dropped.
+Other than physical education courses, English 101, English 181, and Math 100C, courses may be dropped with no academic penalty during the first five weeks of classes with approval of the student's academic adviser.
+Drops by merit scholars require the dean's approval.
+After the drop-add period ends, a grade of W is given for the course dropped.

-Students who drop a course after the end of the first five weeks for medical or psychological reasons, as corroborated by appropriate documentation, are assigned a W for the course dropped.
+Students who drop a course after the end of the first five weeks for medical psychological reasons, corroborated by appropriate documentation, are assigned a W for the course dropped.
 The associate dean for Academic Affairs may, for compelling academic reasons and with the recommendation of the student's course instructor and academic adviser, grant a W for a course dropped between the end of the fifth week and the last day of classes.
-In all other course drops after the first five weeks, the grade assigned is WF, unless the student withdraws from the college (see Cancellation and Withdrawal).

-There is no tuition refund for a dropped course, except in cases of withdrawal from the college before the end of the fifth week of class.
+In all other course drops made after the first five weeks, the grade assigned is WF unless the student withdraws from the college (see "Cancellation and Withdrawal," below).
+A student who has been accused of an Honor Code violation may not withdraw from the course.
+There is no tuition refund for a dropped course except in cases of withdrawal from the college before the end of the fifth week of class.